-Class 1 is taught by Mrs Temp, supported by teaching assistants Mrs Ottway, Mrs Thompson and Mrs Pinder.
-We are also lucky to be joined in terms 2 and 3 term by Miss Spreadbury who is a trainee teacher.
+Class 1 is taught by Miss Giles, supported by teaching assistants Mrs Ottway, Mrs Thompson and Mrs Pinder.
+We are also supported by Ms Bennett, higher level teaching assistant.

 In Year 1 the children make the transition from Early Years Foundation Stage to Key Stage 1.
 Not only is the curriculum new, but the expectation for independence and concentration is increased.
 The transition is gradual, moving from largely play-led learning to a more formal style.
 Despite the more formal curriculum, the teaching and learning is still active, creative and hands-on.
 We aim to foster the children’s inquisitiveness and curiosity, and encourage them to challenge their own abilities.